navining/gocpp/Chapter 2/Default-Parameters.md

 }
 ```

-Sometimes function with default arguments can enhance the performance.
+Sometimes function with default parameters can enhance the performance.
 In the naive approach we pass two variables inside the function, and the assembly code of pushing parameters into stack looks like:

 ```assembly
 mov eax, dword ptr[ebp-8]